openbmc/openbmc/poky/documentation/dev-manual/device-manager.rst

 All devices created by ``devtmpfs`` will be owned by ``root`` and have permissions ``0600``.

 To have more control over the device nodes, you can use a device manager like ``udev`` or ``busybox-mdev``.
-You choose the device manager by defining the ``VIRTUAL-RUNTIME_dev_manager`` variable in your machine or distro configuration file.
+You choose the device manager by defining the :term:`VIRTUAL-RUNTIME_dev_manager <VIRTUAL-RUNTIME>` variable in your machine or distro configuration file.
 Alternatively, you can set this variable in your ``local.conf`` configuration file::

    VIRTUAL-RUNTIME_dev_manager = "udev"